Ruby (Supernatural)

-Ruby is a demon on The CW Television Network's Supernatural portrayed mainly by actresses Katie Cassidy and Genevieve Cortese.
+Ruby is a demon on The CW's Supernatural, portrayed mainly by actresses Katie Cassidy and Genevieve Cortese.
 Created by the writers to expand on the characterization of demons within the series, she first appears in the third season, wherein she assists series protagonists Sam and Dean Winchester in fighting her fellow demons.
 By the fourth season, she has won Sam's trust and begins training him to kill demons with his psychic powers, though Dean remains fearful of ulterior motives.
 The character is killed at the end of the fourth season.
 In the fifteenth season, Ruby returns through flashbacks and a visit to the Empty, the angels' and demons' afterlife.

 Though the fans at first reacted negatively towards Cortese replacing Cassidy after the third season, Cortese and creator Eric Kripke felt that they became more accepting as the fourth season progressed.
 While fan response to the character was mixed overall, critical reception was generally negative.
 A common criticism was underwhelming performances by Cassidy and Cortese.

 Plot

 Debuting in the third season premiere "The Magnificent Seven", Ruby (Katie Cassidy) trails Sam Winchester—a hunter of supernatural creatures—and eventually rescues him from a group of demons, whom she kills with her unique demon-killing knife.
 She reveals her identity to Sam in "The Kids Are Alright", but claims to be different from other demons and wants to help Sam fight them.
 In return for his cooperation, she promises to save his brother Dean from the Faustian deal he had made to resurrect Sam in the second season finale "All Hell Breaks Loose: Part 2".
 However, she refuses to tell Sam her motives.
-Though he distrusts her and Dean wants to kill her before she can harm them, Sam decides to let her continue to help him with both saving Dean and fighting the hundreds of other demons who—like Ruby—escaped Hell in the second season finale.
+Though he distrusts her and Dean wants to kill her before she can harm them, Sam decides to let her continue to help him with both saving Dean and fighting the hundreds of other demons who—like Ruby—escaped Hell in the second-season finale.

 Ruby's credibility builds throughout Season 3.
 In "Sin City", she restores power to the Colt for the Winchesters to use in their war against demons.
 The episode "Malleus Maleficarum" provides her backstory, revealing that she had been a witch during the Plague who sold her soul to a demon.
 She confides in Dean that, unlike other demons, she still remembers what it is like to be human, citing this trait as the reason she is helping the brothers against other demons.
 She returns in "Jus in Bello" to save the brothers from an attacking horde of demons.
 Upon learning that they have lost the Colt, she decides to perform a spell that will destroy all the demons in the area, including herself.
 However, because the spell requires a human virgin's heart, Dean does not allow her to perform it.
 Although the plan he comes up with instead saves himself and his brother, the people they leave behind get killed by demons pursuing Sam and Dean, which Ruby uses to rebuke the brothers for not listening to her.